fabric/fabric/docs/usage/env.rst

 ===================================

-A simple but integral aspect of Fabric is what is known as the "environment": a Python dictionary subclass which is used as a combination settings registry and shared inter-task data namespace.
+A simple but integral aspect of Fabric is what is known as the "environment": a Python dictionary subclass, which is used as a combination settings registry and shared inter-task data namespace.

 The environment dict is currently implemented as a global singleton,